KxSystems/docs/docs/cloud/aws/index.md

 Service discovery can be managed from within kdb+ or by using a service such as [AWS Cloud Map](https://aws.amazon.com/cloud-map/).
 This service keeps track of all your application components, their locations, attributes and health status.
 Cloud Map organizes services into namespaces.
 A service must have an address and can have multiple attributes.
 You can add a health check to any service.
 A service is unhealthy if the number of times the health check failed is above a threshold.
 Set a higher threshold for HDBs if you allow long-running queries.

-Kdb+ can easily interact with the AWS Cloud Map REST API using Kurl.
+kdb+ can easily interact with the AWS Cloud Map REST API using Kurl.
 Kurl can be extended to create/query namespaces, discover or register/deregister instances to facilitate service discovery of your kdb+ processes running in your tick environment.
 For example, a kdb+ gateway can fetch from Cloud Map the addresses of healthy RDBs and HDBs.
 The aws console also comes with a simple web interface to visualize the status of your kdb+ processes/instances.

 ## Access management